Technology is advancing at such a pace we can hardly keep up with it. It seems like every day brings something new to the table.

-Japan’s Ikeda Memorial Hall houses the FACOM 128B, which was constructed in 1958 and still functions to this day!
-It has undergone a few minor improvements through the years to keep it working, but it still has the very same core system that it started with in 1958.
+Japan’s Ikeda Memorial Hall houses the FACOM 128B which was constructed in 1958 and still functions to this day!
+It has undergone a few minor improvements through the years to keep it working, but it still has the very same core system that it started in 1958.

 The FACOM takes up 700 feet of floor area and possesses less calculating capacity than a modern calculator.
 This year will be the computer’s 60th year of functionality.

 2. World’s Oldest Lightbulb

 The world’s oldest light bulb has been providing illumination for 115 years – no wonder it has a fan club with thousands of members and its very own website.
 The so-called ‘Centennial Light’ has been on since 1901.
 It is the pride of Fire Station 6 in Livermore, northern California.

 The longest period the Guinness World Record-holding bulb has ever been switched off for was a mere week.
 Hanging over the fire engines, folks come from hundreds and maybe thousands of miles to check out the tiny legend.
 The bulb was made by Adolphe Chailet, who was a rival to the iconic Thomas Edison in creating the best light bulb.